Chezzer-ub/cloud-core/README.md

 #### More on websockets...
 Having multiple ports can be annoying, so running the websockets through a webserver can not only orginize them but also allow secure websocket connections.

-It is strongly advised that you do this since non-secure websockets can easily be found and sniffed.
+It is strongly advised that you do this since non-secure websockets can easily be found and/or sniffed.

 Here is a base apache config that can be used to achieve this.
 It assumes you have a domain and that you can add a subdomain to that.
 ```